d-lee-te/CS-1331/README.md

 ## Disclaimer
 As most of the course content belongs to either the College or the Professors, I am transcribing my work and assignments to record the course.

 As such, many assignments **may not include detailed descriptions or solutions**.
-All assignments, descriptions, solutions, and class files are stored in a privated version of the repo.
+All assignments, descriptions, solutions, and class files are stored in a private version of the repo.

-If possible, portions of the class will be linked to a seperate readme explaining more about the linked assignment/solution/description/other.
+If possible, portions of the class will be linked to a separate readme explaining more about the linked assignment/solution/description/other.

 If there exist any honorcode violations or any problems/solutions are in-depth, please contact me.
 The intention of each public class repo is to record my experience and assignments of each class taken.